donovansmith44/Jack-Compiler/README.md

 into low-level byte code, resembling that of the JVM.

 Please note that this compiler is not currently equipped with error-handling mechanisms, and assumes that programs are have valid syntax.
-Thus, errors must be found at runtime.
+Thus, all errors are, necessarily, runtime errors.

 Array, Memory, Math, Keyboard, Screen, String, and Sys with ".vm" extensions are classes provided by the Jack OS, comprising the Jack standard library.